Fantasy football: FPL Gameweek 27 transfer advice, captain picks & more | Goal.com

 Elsewhere, the injury to Heung-Min Son (£10m), that could see him miss the rest of the 2019-20 campaign, will come as a blow to Jose Mourinho and FPL managers alike, and many will be weighing up alternatives to the Tottenham forward heading into Gameweek 27 and beyond.

-Anthony Martial (£7.9m) and Bruno Fernandes (£8.1m) remain decent options ahead of Manchester United's home meeting with Watford - the latter introduced as a second-half substitute in Thursday's 1-1 draw with Club Brugge and has obvious points potential, given he has become the Red Devils' primary free-kick and corner-kick taker.
+Anthony Martial (£7.9m) and Bruno Fernandes (£8.1m) remain decent options ahead of Manchester United's home meeting with Watford - the latter, introduced as a second-half substitute in Thursday's 1-1 draw with Club Brugge, has obvious points potential given he has become the Red Devils' primary free-kick and corner-kick taker.

 Arsenal winger Nicolas Pepe (£9.1m) appears to be starting to find his feet in the Premier League and he appears a sensible selection, with Everton and West Ham at home to come in the Gunners' next two games.
 Be mindful of the fact he won't have a fixture in Gameweek 28, though, where many FPL managers will no doubt be reverting to their Free Hit chip.